beeware/beeware/docs/tutorial/tutorial-1.rst

     .. admonition:: Invalid requirements or pip unable to connect

-      You may encounter an error that reads:
+      If you encounter the error:

       .. code-block:: doscon